 - South Park: "What seems to be the officer, problem?"

 - This was actually quoted on an episode of Jem, believe it or not, in "The Rock Fashion Book" when Clash was causing trouble for Jem and The Holograms on the set of a photo shoot.
 Upon being caught by a security guard, she actually said "Sorry, occifer!" and ran away.
 The only thing that separates her from the other examples was the fact that she wasn't drunk when she said it.

 - The reason André the Giant was never charged with chasing four guys, and flipping their car over with all four in it.
 Would you believe four drunk guys ranting about an angry giant?

 - One of the drunken Youtube Mexicans of the day was an extremely drunken girl who vehemently denied being drunk and claimed that it was the tree that hit her.

 - This trope is why you should never interact with police officers if you are under the influence of alcohol or drugs, if you can possibly help it.
 You will do nothing to help your defense or others' defense.
-If you have to interact with police in such a state, refuse to speak as much as is possible and do not agree to anything, but politely ask to be let go (if you were stopped on the street walking, or were in a car with an intoxicated driver, or otherwise in a situation where you aren't the primary reason for their presence) and if they refuse to allow you to leave/you were being detained or arrested to begin with, demand a lawyer and SHUT UP.
+If you have to interact with police in such a state, refuse to speak as much as is possible and do not agree to anything, but politely ask to be let go (if you were stopped on the street walking, or were in a car with an intoxicated driver, or otherwise in a situation where you aren't the primary reason for their presence).
+If they refuse to allow you to leave, or if you were being detained or arrested to begin with, demand a lawyer and SHUT UP.